jjmcoconut/amethst/content/Bag of Features.md

 	return np.array(bag_of_words)
 ```

-- This function returns the histogram of features splitted by vocabulary for each image.
+- This function returns the histogram of features split by vocabulary for each image.

 3. Classify using [[SVM]]
 ```py